emad-elsaid/xlog/docs/Creating a site.md

 # Run Xlog

 Assuming you already went through one of the Installation methods. `xlog` should be in your **PATH**.
+Simply executing it in current directory starts an HTTP server on port 3000

 ```shell
 xlog
 ```

-# Running on different port
+# Running on a different port

 The previous command starts a server on port **3000** if you want to specify the port you can do so using `--bind` flag